A Walk in Facebook: Uniform Sampling of Users in Online Social Networks: Introduction

+OSNs are of interest to several different communities.
+For example, sociologists employ them as a venue for collecting relational data and studying online human behavior.
+Marketers, by contrast, seek to exploit information about OSNs in the design of viral marketing strategies.
+From an engineering perspective, understanding OSNs can enable the design of better networked systems.
+For example, an OSN provider may want to understand the social graph and user activity in order to improve user experience by optimizing the design of their datacenters and/or data storage on the cloud~\cite{Pujol2010}; or by providing personalized services and ads.
+A network provider may also want to understand the traffic generated by activities of OSN users in order to design mechanisms, such as caching~\cite{agarwal2010social} and traffic engineering~\cite{nazir2009network}, to better serve that traffic.

+Another potential use of OSNs is in algorithms that employ trusted or influential users, \eg to thwart unwanted communication while not impeding legitimate communication~\cite{mislove2008ostra}; to utilize social trust for collaborative spam filtering~\cite{Sirivianos-INFOCOM-11}; or to enable online personas to cost-effectively obtain credentials~\cite{sirivianos2009facetrust}.
+Third-party applications are also interested in OSNs in order to provide personalized services as well as to become popular.

-This success has generated interest within the networking community and has given rise to a number of measurement and characterization studies, which provide a first step towards the understanding of OSNs.
-Some of the studies are based on complete datasets provided by the OSN companies, such as Cyworld in \cite{Ahn-WWW-07}; or on complete datasets of specific networks within an OSN, typically university networks such as the Harvard \cite{harvard-dataset} and Caltech \cite{caltech-dataset} networks in Facebook.
-However, the complete dataset is typically not available to researchers, as most OSNs, including Facebook, are unwilling to share their company's data.
-In practice, a relatively small but representative sample may be a sufficient input for studies of OSN properties themselves or for algorithms that use OSN information to improve systems design.
-Therefore, it is important to develop techniques for obtaining small but representative OSN samples.
-A number of studies already exist that crawl social graphs, typically using BFS-type of graph traversal techniques, such as \cite{Ahn-WWW-07, Mislove-IMC-07, Wilson09}.
+The immense interest generated by OSNs has given rise to a number of measurement and characterization studies that attempt to provide a first step towards their understanding.
+Only a very small number of these studies are based on complete datasets provided by the OSN operators~\cite{Ahn-WWW-07, leskovec2008microscopic}.
+A few other studies have collected a complete view of specific parts of OSNs; \eg~\cite{harvard-dataset} collected the social graph of the Harvard university network.
+However, the complete dataset is typically unavailable to researchers, as most OSNs are unwilling to share their company's data even in an anonymized form, primarily due to privacy concerns.